 The Operations, Logistics and Supply Chain Management track includes: Supply Chain Management, Purchasing, Forecasting, Inventory Planning, Risk Analysis and many other relevant topics aimed at developing your understanding of specific business problems faced by operations managers.

+The Project Management track develops the project management and consultancy skills to implement ideas in practice, encouraging all employees to participate in change.
 On the Information Systems track, you’ll learn more about designing and managing the computer-based systems on which most organisations depend upon in the digital economy.

 On this three-year Study Abroad degree, you will spend your second year at a partner university in North America or Asia.